 Woodland is a tiny village located in the state of Mississippi.
 With a population of 113 people and just one neighborhood, Woodland is the 277th largest community in Mississippi.

-Woodland is a blue-collar town, with 85.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Woodland, you'll notice that it is more blue-collar than most other communities in America.
+85.98% of Woodland’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Woodland is a village of transportation and shipping workers, production and manufacturing workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Woodland who work in farm management occupations (12.15%), sales jobs (5.61%), and healthcare (4.67%).

 Another important characteristic of Woodland is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.